Jump toUpdate content

 After successfully completing the installation of your ARK server, you can connect to it by following these three steps:

-You now have configured a ARK server on a Scaleway Virtual Instance, installed basic protection through UFW and are ready to invite your friends to build your tribe on the server.
+You now have created, started and configured an ARK server on a Scaleway Instance, installed basic protection through UFW and are ready to invite your friends to build your tribe on the server.
 For more information about customization and additional mods, refer to the official ARK Community platform.